ihateblueb/residential/README.md

 Residential intends to be a complete replacement for TownyAdvanced.
 There will be both towns and nations.
 Both will have individual role systems allowing for different administrative actions (e.g. towns have a default "Land Manager" role that can use /t claim and /t unclaim).

+## Inbox

+Residents will have access to `/inbox`, a place where both towns and nations can send messages to communicate with their residents.
+Residential may also send messages to resident inboxes.

 ### Clock

 Residential has a day system like Towny's.
 Every 5 minutes, the clock ticks.
 After 24 hours worth of ticks, a new day occurs and the clock is reset.